open-learning-exchange/open-learning-exchange.github.io/pages/profiles/jwill12.md

 #### About Me

 > Hi!
 I'm Will Jean-Marie, a recent Computer Science grad.
 I am from Boston, MA (Eastern Time).
-> I enjoy heading to the gym, and watching the sports game thats on TV.
+> I enjoy heading to the gym, and watching the sports game that's on TV.
 > I'm always up for a good challenge, and I look forward to meeting fellow creatives here on Open Learning.

 #### Goals & Ambitions